Topic:

 Actuation with positive logic '1' (High)

-The LED will be turned off because the current flow through the internal output transistor of the ESCON is blocked. - Wiring example (2):
+The LED turns on because the current flows through the external pull-up resistor, LED, and ESCON's internal output transistor conducting to GND. - Wiring example (2):

-The PLC (resp. microcontroller) will detect the voltage level (logic '1') at its input. - Wiring example (3):
+The PLC (resp. microcontroller) detects the GND level (i.e. a logic '0') at its input because the ESCON's internal output transistor is conducting to GND. - Wiring example (3):

-The relay will be switched off because the current flow through the internal output transistor of the ESCON is blocked. - Wiring example (4):
+The relay is switched on because the current flows through relay's windings and the ESCON's internal output transistor conducting to GND. - Wiring example (4):

-The optocoupler will be switched off because the current flow through the internal output transistor of the ESCON is blocked. - Wiring example (5):
+The optocoupler is switched on because the current flows through the external pull-up resistor, the LED of the optocoupler, and ESCON's internal output transistor conducting to GND. - Wiring example (5):

 - Wiring example (1):